gomorpheus/morpheus-docs/release_notes/current.rst

 - Archives: Fixed timeout issue with archive files > 1GB caused by legacy Archives path set in default Nginx config
 - Azure: Fix for automated Active Directory domain joins due to ``-NewName`` :superscript:`+`
 - Azure: Fixed long running provision timeouts for ARM Instance Spec Templates :superscript:`+`
+- Cloud Formation: Fixed issue creating Lambda resources from CF Blueprints.
+(Note: Lambda resource objects will be added in future release) :superscript:`+`v
 - Commvault: Fixed issue with subtenant Commvault Backup Job completion when Backup and Backup Job names use custom values
 - Git: Fixed issue deleting Git integrations with existing file content associations :superscript:`+`
 - Github: Github integrations now utilize Global Proxy config for Github connections
+- Health: Fixed display of Memory: System Swap and Memory: Free Swap values in the Appliance Health section. :superscript:`+`
 - Hosts: The Remove Infrastructure and Preserve Volumes checkboxes are now present and functional when performing bulk VM delegations (Infrastructure > Hosts > Virtual Machines) :superscript:`+`
 - Identity Sources: SAML: Fixed issue with checkbox rendering in Firefox browsers
 - Networks:  If a user has only read-level permission for the "Infrastructure: Network Routers" feature, the :guilabel:`+ CREATE NEIGHBOR` button on the BGP tab of the Router Detail page is now hidden :superscript:`+`